symbol/symbol-docs/source/getting-started/first-application.rst

     │ 51A99028058245A8 │ 750.0           │ 750000000       │ Never             │
     └──────────────────┴─────────────────┴─────────────────┴───────────────────┘

-As you can see, this account owns 750 |networkcurrency| relative units.
+This account owns 750 |networkcurrency| relative units.
-If your row after mosaics is empty, follow the :doc:`previous guide <setup-workstation>` to get test currency.
+If your row after "Balance Information" is empty, follow the :doc:`previous guide <setup-workstation>` to get test currency.

 2. Create a second account with the CLI to identify the **customer**.